 Phase 1 of the Salt River Ecosystem Restoration Project (SRERP), which includes 330 acres of a restored estuary and 2.5 miles of restored river channel, was implemented in 2013.
 A fish sampling program was developed in the spring of 2014.
 A lower portion of the Phase 2 footprint (1.6 miles of river channel) was constructed in 2014 and 2015.
-Currently 15 sites are established across Phase 1 (Riverside Ranch) and the completed portion of the Phase 2 channel corridor of the SRERP.
-Fish species presence and distribution 2016 monitoring began in March and continued through to August (though monitoring did not occur in the month of July).
+Currently 11 sites are established across Phase 1 (Riverside Ranch) and the completed portion of the Phase 2 channel corridor of the SRERP.
+Monitoring for fish species presence and distribution in 2017 began in March and continued through to August (though monitoring did not occur in the month of July).
 A 1/8th inch mesh pole seine and baited minnow traps were methods used to sample various sites.
 Captured fish were identified, enumerated, and released.
-Surveys identified the species presence of Coho Salmon (Oncorhynchus kisutch), tidewater goby (Eucyclogobius newberryi), three-spined stickleback (Gasterosteus aculeatus), sculpin species (Cottoidea spp), juvenile smelt species, top smelt (Atherinops affinis), shiner perch (Cymatogaster aggregate); Bay pipefish (Syngnathus leptorhyncus), and saddle back gunnel (Pholis ornata), among others.
+Surveys identified the species presence of Coho Salmon (Oncorhynchus kisutch), Chinook Salmon (Oncorhynchus tshawytscha), tidewater goby (Eucyclogobius newberryi), three-spined stickleback (Gasterosteus aculeatus), staghorn sculpin (Leptocottus armatus), top smelt (Atherinops affinis), shiner perch (Cymatogaster aggregate); and Bay pipefish (Syngnathus leptorhyncus), among others.